 Education: University of Virginia, Bachelor of Arts (1986); West Virginia University College of Law (1992).

-He is listed in Best Lawyers of America® in eminent domain and condemnation law and land use and zoning law.
+He is listed in Best Lawyers of America® in the practice areas of eminent domain and condemnation law and land use and zoning law.
 He is listed in Super Lawyers® in the practice area of real property law.

 Mr. Sadd manages mineral title surveys and renders title legal opinions in coal, oil and natural gas transactions.
 He has worked on multi-county mineral title projects in due diligence and pre-and post-closing phases of transactions, and is a member of the Energy & Mineral Law Foundation and the American Association of Professional Landmen.

-Mr. Sadd is a registered and licensed agent with First American Title Insurance Co. and Commonwealth Land Title Insurance Co., and a licensed West Virginia real property broker.
+Mr. Sadd is a registered and licensed agent with First American Title Insurance Co. and Old Republic National Title Insurance Co., and a licensed West Virginia real property broker.
 He is general counsel to First Bank of Charleston, Inc.